How to Secure WiFi Router? – Overview

 Change Your Passwords and Make Them Strong

-Nearly all routers come with this feature by default, but you can also activate it via the router settings.
+Nearly all routers have this feature by default, but you can activate it via the router settings.

-Apart from choosing robust passwords, you want to change them regularly, and this means that you will have to reconnect your gadgets afresh.
+Apart from choosing robust passwords, you want to change them regularly, so you must reconnect your gadgets afresh.

 This practice bars suspect visitors who may need to use your network.